ZenyaIse/Cities-Skylines-Extended-Game-Options/README.md

 The idea was taken from the Pause on load mod by MrLawbreaker (however the implementation is completely different).

 ## Enable achievements
 Usually you cannot get the steam achievements when you are using mods.
 If this option is enabled, you would be able to get the steam achievements.
+(The game still shows that the achievements are disabled, but actually they are enabled.)

 The idea was taken from the Mod Achievement Enabler (it is just one line of code).